daman20/Data-Science-2025/README.md

 # Data-Science-2025
 For TSA, this is the analysis we used

+We analyzed property values in comparison to proximity to parks and other greenspace.

 ## Missing Files
 I know, too big to upload to GitHub